Family itinerary planning with themed welcome bags, reflecting structured hospitality in action

 When I give you a sense of where we’ll be and when, what’s optional and what’s set, what’s nearby or worth trying, I’m giving you time back.
 You don’t have to stand on a sidewalk Googling “best snacks at Epcot” or wondering whether you should have packed a poncho.
 I already thought about it.
 I’m handing it to you, no strings attached.

 Not everyone arrives well-prepared.
-Not everyone does research like I do, and not everyone knows what they want to do until they’ve seen some options.
-That’s fine.
+Not everyone does research like I do.
 If I can save you some stress or help you make the most of a rare, expensive trip, that’s a win.

 Because at the end of the day, I don’t want to be on vacation at the same time as everyone else.
 I want to be on vacation with them.